dekuNukem/duckyPad-Pro/doc/landing.md

 ![alt](../resources/photos/quarter.jpeg)

-From **simple shortcuts** to **full-blown programs**, duckyScript can easily achieve what's impossible on QMK/VIA.
+From **simple shortcuts** to **full-blown programs**, duckyPad can easily achieve what was impossible on QMK/VIA.

-It is a no-brainer for power users with demanding scripting needs.
+It is a no-brainer for power users with more demanding scripting needs.

 # Comparisons